genesiscommunitysuccess/docs/docs/platform-reference/essential-information/router-configuration.md

 ---
-title: Genesis router
+title: Genesis Router
 sidebar_label: Genesis Router
 sidebar_position: 6
 id: genesis-router

 ---

 Genesis Router is responsible for communication between front-end and back-end.
-This is configured in file called genesis-router.xml file
+This is configured in a file called **genesis-router.xml**.

 Here is an example: